 Quitting doesn’t mean you have nothing, it’s about better understanding what you have and prioritizing what matters most.
 Long story short, quitting at the right time and under the right circumstances gives us more control over our own lives and makes time for the things that are most important.

 Quitting doesn’t necessarily mean failure; quite the contrary.
 An endeavor may have been rather successful for quite some time but wore out its welcome.
-More likely, other surrounding circumstances changed resulting in the specific project now being part of a vastly different overall life and existence than the one in which it was created or born.
+More likely, other surrounding circumstances changed resulting in the specific project now being part of a vastly different overall life than the one in which it was created or born.

 Like I suspect many of you have experienced, I’ve had some large and small points at which I’ve called it quits that were, undoubtedly, great decisions for me and my family.
 They were anything but failure.